Geometric rigidity of simple modules for algebraic groups: Introduction

 \item A natural source of indecomposable non-simple modules for a split reductive group $G$ over a field $k$ are Weyl modules $V(\lambda)$ and tilting modules $T(\lambda)$, where we refer the reader to \cite[II.2.13,\ II.8.3,\ E.3]{Jan03} for definitions.
 It is natural to ask when these modules are rigid.
 This question is given a thorough treatment in \cite{And11}, and one finds that for characteristic sufficiently large, both Weyl modules and tilting modules are indeed rigid.
 Non-rigid examples of both are provided in \emph{op.~cit.} as are more examples, again for $\SL_3$, in \cite{BDM} when $p=3$.
 See also \cite{Haz17} for a novel approach to this problem. \end{enumerate} \end{remarks*}

 We divide into two parts.
-Part \ref{parti} is dedicated to the proof of \cref{thm:mainone} and we exhibit an appropriate field $k_V$ via a rather general argument involving the behaviour of finite-dimensional simple $k$-algebras under base change.
-Given such a $k$-algebra $A$, we show that the Jacobson radical $\Jac(A_\bark)$ of the base change of $A$ to $\bark$ has a descent to a minimal field of definition $k'$ where $k'/k$ is purely inseparable; moreover, $A_{k'}$ is absolutely rigid; see \cref{thm:Drigid}.
-This result relates to \cref{thm:mainone} when we let $A=\End_G(V)$ be the endomorphism ring of the simple $G$-module $V$ and define $k_V$ to be the minimal field of definition of $\Jac(A_\bark)$---by a Morita equivalence this is the same as the minimal field of definition of $\Jac(Z(A_\bark))=\Jac(Z(A)\otimes_k\bark)$.
+Part \ref{parti} is dedicated to the proof of \cref{thm:mainone}; here we show the result via a rather general argument involving the behaviour of finite-dimensional simple $k$-algebras under base change.
+Given such a $k$-algebra $A$, we show that the Jacobson radical $\Jac(A_\bark)$ of the base change of $A$ to $\bark$ has a descent to a minimal field of definition $k'$ where $k'/k$ is purely inseparable; moreover, $A_{k'}$ is absolutely rigid; see \Cref{thm:Drigid}.
+This general result implies \cref{thm:mainone} via an argument which shows that in the situation of the theorem it is enough to consider the division ring $\End_G(V)$.
+(In fact, a further reduction allows us to replace $\End_G(V)$ with its centre, which is some finite field extension of $k$.)
 During this part of the paper, we also construct an example of two finite purely inseparable extensions $K$ and $E$ such that the regular module of $K\otimes_k E$ is not rigid and deduce a large class of $G$-modules which are not absolutely rigid.
-We then extend our analysis to non-connected $G$, completing the proof of \cref{thm:mainone}.